alpo22/trivia/README.md

 Running `npm run dev` locally seems to use the `main` database.

+## Database

+Currently using Vercel's database but it's too expensive, so moving to PlanetScale for free.

+Access Vercel's database via Vercel.

+Acess PlanetScale's database via PlanetScale, or SequelAce.

 ## TODO:

 - I have environment variables and `.env` and `.env.local`... are they all necessary?
 Some environment variables were for Vercel DB so wont need those any more.